Wisconsin Society of

-Check out our links for even more information on fire instructor training in Wisconsin, safety issues, technological advances in fire fighting, and events going on around the nation!
+Check out our links for even more information on fire and emergency services training in Wisconsin, safety issues, technological advances in firefighting, and events going on around the nation!

 To provide the people of Wisconsin we serve with effective life safety strategies through comprehensive inspection, public education, code management, and fire investigation training and awareness.
 We also strive through diligent practice and enforcement to keep all persons, including members of the fire service Safe.